Tips and resources to ensure you've grasped the requirements for teaching sampling as part of the new specification

 If you're still planning on teaching stratified sampling, this detailed lesson includes increasingly difficult examples to get students thinking.

 This biology lesson offers a clear introduction to the capture-recapture method of sampling.
 Don't worry about the section on quadrants, although it could be a useful visual tool.

 - Simple capture-recapture lesson

-Go on to present the concept in a mathematical setting with this complete lesson, including worked examples and a codebreaker activity.
+Present the concept in a mathematical setting with this full lesson, including worked examples and a codebreaker activity.
 Discover ways to use this resource in your classroom here.

 - Formula information sheet

 Ideal as a reference point for students, this single page of instructions neatly explains the different parts of the formula.

 - Marking and recapturing snails

 For something a bit more hands-on, why not go outdoors and study snails?
 It's a great way of consolidating work on the capture-recapture method.

 Craig Barton, TES Maths adviser